navneetprasad1311/vsd-soc-pgrm-w1/Day1/README.md

 # Day 1: Introduction to Verilog RTL Design and Synthesis

-This document covers the complete workflow of designing, simulating, and synthesizing a 2:1 multiplexer in Verilog using Yosys and the SkyWater 130nm standard cell library.
+This document covers the complete workflow of designing, simulating, and synthesizing using **Yosys** and the **SkyWater 130nm standard cell library**.

 ## Table of Contents